chenxr35/RL-SLAM/README.md

 $ rosdep install openai_ros
 After installing OpenAI ROS package, we have to add our own taskenv to the package.
 Place turtlebot2_house.py inside the /openai_ros/openai_ros/src/openai_ros/task_envs/turtlebot2 folder.

+If there are any other packages not installed in your development environment, such as gym and torch, please install them by pip install.
+Also, do not forget to install them in the python3 virtual environment.

+Start training:
+Place robot_control.sh and training.sh inside your root folder, then run the following command:
+$ source ~/robot_control.sh
+$ source ~/training.sh